aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-xlam/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCX to XLAM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Python developers often need to convert DOCX files to XLAM format for various reasons.
+For example, to create a spreadsheet from a Word document, to use the data in the Word document in a spreadsheet, or to create a template for a spreadsheet from a Word document.

+<h2>How Aspose.Total Helps for DOCX to XLAM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help automate the conversion process from DOCX to XLAM.
+It is a two-step process.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the DOCX file to HTML.
+Then, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides a wide range of features to manipulate the Excel documents, such as creating, editing, and converting spreadsheets.
+It also supports a variety of Excel formats, including XLS, XLSX, XLSM, XLAM, and more.

 {{% /blocks/products/pf/feature-page-summary %}}